jcbym/jcbym.github.io/about.md

 Hi!
 I am a 2nd year PhD student in Computer Science at UC San Diego, advised by [Michael Coblenz](https://cseweb.ucsd.edu/~mcoblenz/).
 I am part of the [Programming Systems Group](https://cseweb.ucsd.edu/groups/progsys/) and the [Design Lab](https://designlab.ucsd.edu/).

-My research is in human-computer interaction, with a focus on programming tools.
-Lately, I've been excited about shrinking the power gap between spreadsheets and code for end-users working with data.
+My research is in human-computer interaction, with a focus on end-user programming tools.
+I'm interested in helping end-users express powerful computations with agency.
+Lately, I've been excited about shrinking the power gap between spreadsheets and code.

 In the past, I worked on program synthesis, CS education, and biology.
 I did my undergrad and MS at UC Berkeley, where I worked with [Sarah E. Chasins](https://schasins.com/) and [Justin Lubin](https://jlubin.net/).
 I owe a lot to my amazing mentors, past and present!